Engagement with industry

 - Medical imaging accreditation program.
 Delivered in conjunction with the Royal Australian and New Zealand College of Radiologists (RANZCR).

-For further information visit: News & Events > Announcements
+For further information visit: News & Resources > Announcements

 Engagement with government

 NATA accreditation is recognised as a valuable tool across a wide range of government policy areas to assist in deregulation, good governance, fairer markets and increased public confidence.

 NATA is actively engaged with government and NATA accreditation is recognised as a market-led tool for delivering policy objectives more efficiently and helping government to deliver on their obligations to industry and the wider community.

 NATA’s recognition by the Australian Government is formalised through a Memorandum of Understanding (MoU).
 Under this agreement, NATA and the Commonwealth collectively seek to assist the wider Australian community by helping provide the availability of competent services to ensure reliable results of measurement, test, inspection and other similar activities.